-One of the rules of nature is that all its units remain connected with each other.
+Sense of balance: One of the rules of nature is that all its units remain connected with each other.
 If this balance gets disturbed, some plants and animals become extinct forever e.g. If carnivorous animals like the tiger get reduced in strength, the herbivorous animals like deer will grow in number.
 More grass and plants will be eaten, leading to soil erosion.
-While the number of deer soil erosion.
 While there will be a constant increase in the number of deer etc, the amount of flora will keep diminishing, soon these animals will also disappear.
 Nature tries to maintain a balance.